measurement-kit/go-measurement-kit/Readme.md

 ⚠️⚠️⚠️⚠️⚠️⚠️⚠️: This repository is superseded by https://github.com/ooni/probe-engine and will be archived and replaced by probe-engine as soon as we finish updating https://github.com/ooni/probe-cli to use probe-engine.
-Therefore, please, make sure you don't depend on this codel.
+Therefore, please, make sure you don't depend on this code.

 Measurement Kit bindings for Go.
 The code in this repository exposes some APIs of [Measurement Kit's C++ implementation](